getty-zig/json/README.md

 ## Installation

-1. Declare Getty JSON as a dependency:
+1. Declare Getty JSON as a project dependency with `zig fetch`:

     ```sh
     # Latest version